Best AI Phone Answering Services (2026)

 Pricing

 Plans start around $30/month for small businesses.
 Higher tiers increase the number of agents and monthly call limits.
 No per-call fees on standard plans.
-You can check current pricing on the homepage.
+You can check current pricing on the pricing page.

 Best for